Drought-hit Panama Canal to restrict access for one year

 That period will give clients "a year to plan" how to adapt, she said late Thursday.

-Each ship moving through the canal requires 200 million liters of freshwater to move it through the locks, provided by two artificial lakes which also supply drinking water to half the country of about 4.2 million people.
+Each ship moving through the canal requires 200 million liters of freshwater to move it through the locks, provided by two artificial lakes fed by rainfall in a surrounding watershed.
+The lakes also supply drinking water to half the country of about 4.2 million people.

 In 2022, an average of 40 ships crossed through the canal a day, a number which has now dropped to 32 to save water.